Geodesics in the space of relatively K\"ahler metrics: Background

-The existence of a cscK metric in a fixed K{\"a}hler class is closely related to the properties of the following functional on the space of K{\"a}hler potentials: \begin{proposition}[Mabuchi functional \cite{Mab86}] Fix a K{\"a}hler metric \(\omega\) on \(X\).
-There exists a unique functional \(\mathcal{M}:\K\to\R\) such that \(\mathcal{M}(0)=0\) and for any smooth path \(\phi:[0,1]\to\K\). \end{proposition} The functional \(\M\) is called the \emph{Mabuchi functional}; it depends on the choice of fixed K{\"a}hler metric \(\omega\), but in an inessential way.
+The existence of a cscK metric in a fixed K{\"a}hler class is closely related to the properties of the following functional on the space of K{\"a}hler potentials: fixing a K{\"a}hler metric \(\omega\) on \(Y\), there exists a unique functional \(\mathcal{M}:\K\to\R\) such that \(\mathcal{M}(0)=0\) and for any smooth path \(\phi:[0,1]\to\K\) \cite{Mab86}.
+The functional \(\M\) is called the \emph{Mabuchi functional}; it depends on the choice of fixed K{\"a}hler metric \(\omega\), but in an inessential way.
 Note that critical points of the Mabuchi functional correspond to cscK metrics in the class \([\omega]\).